 There was another man who preached well before the days of apostle Paul named John the Baptist.
 He preached the message of repentance and called on people to confront their sin and turn from it.
 He also employed the initiation right of baptism; however, he did not view his baptism as a means of salvation but rather as an outward expression of an inward transformation.
 John was not one to be hesitant when it came to taking a stand for his faith.
 He once refused to baptize some religious leaders because they had no such outward signs.
 Jesus warns us to beware of false prophets and that we will know them by their fruits (Matt.
 7:16).

-Our mission, as followers of Jesus Christ, is to carry that same message of the gospel to the world.
-We are to teach others about the lessons that Jesus taught His disciples and us through Scripture.
+Our mission, as followers of Jesus Christ, is to carry the message of the gospel to the world.
+We are to teach others about the lessons Jesus taught His disciples and us through Scripture.
 We are to teach them about what He has commanded and what he expects from each of us as His followers.
-The Christmas season presents an even more opportune time to share and touch a person’s heart with the gospel, after all, Jesus is the reason for the season.
-It is during this time of year when churches excel to capacity or above; however, 2020 has certainly been a year out of the ordinary.
-Many church doors are closed because of the ongoing pandemic; therefore, we may be the only opportunity for someone to hear the gospel and accept Jesus as their Savior and Lord.

 When it comes to making disciples, it takes one to make one.
-It goes beyond the mere act of sharing the gospel and leading someone to Christ; it is an enduring commitment from one soul to another.
-What the world so desperately needs is forerunners for Christ who will boldly step out and proclaim the gospel to every person and every nation.
-Someone like you and someone like me!
-Therefore, let us encourage one another to step and share the true meaning of Christmas, to share the gospel, to share the love, mercy, and grace of God that brought salvation and eternal life to a dark dying world.
-Let us go forth to proclaim that Jesus is the reason for the season.
+It goes beyond the mere act of sharing the gospel and leading someone to Christ; it is an enduring commitment from one Christian to another new born again Christian.
+Discipleship is a kingdom investment of one’s time, talent, love, and loyalty to Jesus.
+What the world needs is forerunners for Christ who will boldly step out and proclaim the gospel to every person and every nation.
+Someone like you and me!

 LifeWay; Facts & Trends.
 “Billy Graham’s Life & Ministry by the Numbers.”
 21 February 2018.
 LifeWay.
 Web.
 12 January 2019.
 Retrieved from https://factsandtrends.net/2018/02/21/billy-grahams-life-ministry-by-the-numbers/